 December 13, 2014 - a day that will live in my infamy.
 The day that my left leg swelled and I could not put any weight on it after the Miss Santa Holiday 5K.
 It was just a few weeks after the massage therapist I was working with at the time said to me, “Right now your right leg is leading the dance and I am waiting for your left leg to speak to me.”
 He told me that my left leg was still encased.
 What an intention to set for someone but, as a trauma survivor, I learned to settle telling myself that he had my best interest at heart.

-But that horrible knee injury and the pain and frustration that followed led me to two beautiful healers, Dr. Ryan Means and Jeffrey Spratt, MT; two men who would help me complete what I set out to do 10 years ago when I left my award winning career as a VA social worker to heal my life.
+But that horrible knee injury and the pain and frustration that followed led me to Dr. Ryan Means who would help me complete what I set out to do 10 years ago when I left my award winning career as a VA social worker to heal my life.